 Eli punches well above his weight.
 He has followed in the footsteps of his older brothers in playing for the club and his parents are active members.
 He used to be a bit cheeky and after speaking with his former coaches used to let his mouth do the talking.
 However, in recent years he lets his footwork and skills do the talking and has developed into a standout player leading by example at training and both on and off the field.
 Luckily his humour was never lost and often offered up some excellent one-liners of advice for the coaching staff.
 Eli has played for 9 straight years through every junior grade and has been a pleasure to coach.
 He is held in the highest regard by the coaching staff and his teammates.

 Paris's abilities and involvement in the game this year have really taken a step up.
 But what has earned her this award is not just what she has done for her own team but for others.
-Almost every weekend she has put her hand up or asked to go help another U15 team (Gold or Maroon) who were each week low on player numbers.
-One Saturday she made an appearance on the field for three teams.
+Almost every weekend, she has put her hand up or asked to go help another U15 team (Gold or Maroon) who were low on player numbers.
+On one Saturday, she made an appearance on the field for three teams.
 She puts her best effort forward in each game, winning opposition player of the day multiple times and scoring 13 tries in one weekend across games.
 She is accepted in each team and works her best to help them out.

-Donated by Anoushka and Natasha Dallow for the outstanding girl's player from the tackle rugby grades (J1-J6).
+Donated by Anoushka and Natasha Dallow for the girl scoring the highest number of points in the season.

 Isla-Coco has it all, she tackles well, is one of the fastest players on the field and is learning fast that she can knock the boys over when she runs hard as well.
 Her commitment to the team was epitomised by our last game of the season where she chased down one of the opposition players to save a certain try!

 Awarded to a team captain who has shown an outstanding leadership role with their team.